truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 <code>storage disk resize disks={"name":"<i>diskname</i>,<i>diskname</i>", "size":"<i>number</i>"} sync=<i>true/false</i> raise_error=<i>true/false</i><code>

 Where:
 * *diskname* is the name of the disk you want to resize.
-Seperate multiple disks with commas
+Separate multiple disks with commas
 * *number* is the size (in gigabytes) you want to resize the disk to.
 * *true/false* in the `sync` property enables or disables synchronizing the new size of the disk(s) with the database cache.
 The default is true.
 * *true/false* in the `raise_error` property sets whether the disk(s) raise a CallError upon failure (true) or will only log errors (false).
 The default is false.